esikachev/my-dev/README.rst

     $ tox -e venv --notest
 ..

-3. Create a config-file in home-directory on in project-directory ``.my.conf`` with host and username.
+3. Create a config-file in home-directory or in project-directory ``.my.conf`` with host and username.
 Example of config-file you can found in ``etc/my_dev/.my.conf.sample``

 3. Try to use MY.
 For example: